 Four Last Things (2017)

 At times you see something you know you just must-have.
 For me, Four Last Things was such a thing.
 I knew of it previously, as I had seen it on Kickstarter, but didn't back it, as I'm always suspicious of those projects asking a couple of grand (in this case 3500 pounds) in order to do something.
-My suspicions are damned, as the game actually is out now, unlike some other games that have made 100 times what this one was asking.
+My suspicions be damned, as the game actually is out now, unlike some other games that have made 100 times what this one was asking.

 What really makes Four Last Things shine is the style of art it is using.
 For starters, it's all hand-painted, guaranteed.
 Even the characters are hand-painted.
 This is because it uses old Renaissance paintings as a base for the background art as well as for characters.
 The whole thing is a giant cutout animation made from the paintings of Bosch, Bruegel, Goya and many others.